Paring knife: Precision for the fine work in the kitchen

 It is recommended to oil the knife regularly.
 This protects the blade from corrosion and keeps the wooden handle shiny.
 Our Chinese camellia oil is ideal for this purpose.

-While a slicing knife is primarily used for peeling, a paring knife can also be used for various cutting tasks.
-For example, you can use it to remove seeds from fruits and vegetables or to carve decorations.
+While a peeling knife is mainly used for peeling, a paring knife can also handle various precise cutting tasks.
+You can use it to remove seeds from fruit and vegetables or carve decorative details.

 The best way to store your high-quality paring knife is in a knife block or on a magnetic strip.
-Because it won't come into contact with other knives there, its blade will stay sharp for longer.
-Alternatively, our knife sheaths and knife boxes offer safe and elegant storage.
+Because it does not come into contact with other knives there, its blade stays sharp for longer.
+Alternatively, our knife sheaths and knife cases offer safe and elegant storage.

-A paring knife made of Damascus steel stays sharp for a long time due to its material structure, but everyday use will inevitably create micro-nicks and fine burrs.
-To maintain cutting performance and a refined appearance, a graduated sharpening strategy based on the degree of wear is recommended, using a diamond rod, whetstone, and strop.
-For everyday use: Use a diamond rod before or after use to counteract slight dulling.
-Every few months (depending on frequency of use): Perform the sharpening process with a whetstone to redefine the edge.
-After every sharpening: Finish by stropping the knife on a strop to remove burrs and achieve a razor-sharp finish.
-If sharpening is too time-consuming or you are unsure how to do it, MISAKI also offers a sharpening service to professionally restore your knives.
+A paring knife made from Damascus steel stays sharp for a long time thanks to its material structure, but everyday use still creates micro-nicks and fine burrs.
+To maintain cutting performance and the refined appearance, we recommend a gradual sharpening strategy based on the degree of wear, using a diamond sharpening rod, whetstone and leather strop.
+For everyday use: Use a diamond sharpening rod before or after use to correct slight dulling.
+Every few months, depending on how often you use it: Sharpen the edge with a whetstone to redefine it.
+After each sharpening: Finish the knife on a leather strop to remove burrs and achieve a razor-sharp finish.
+If sharpening feels too time-consuming or you are unsure how to do it, MISAKI also offers a sharpening service to professionally restore your knives.